MohdOwaisShah/backend/README.md

 ## INTRODUCTION

 Welcome to your complete backend developer journey!
 This guide is designed to take you from a JavaScript/React developer to a **job-ready full-stack backend developer**.
-Each section includes **theory, code examples, best practices, and real-world applications**.
+Each section includes **theory, detailed line-by-line code explanations, best practices, and real-world applications**.

 Whether you need to review concepts later or learn them fresh, this document serves as your **complete reference manual for backend development**.